curl/everything-curl/curl.md

 transfers are needed: car infotainment, televisions, blurayplayers, settop boxes, printers, routers, game systems etc.

+### Command line tool

+Running curl from the command line, it was natural and Daniel never even during a short moment considered anything else than that it would output data on stdout, to the terminal, by default.
+The "everything is a pipe" mantra of standard Unix philosophy was something Daniel believed in. curl is like 'cat' or one of the other unix tools.
+It sends data to stdout to make it easy to chain together with other tools to do what you want.
+That's also why virtually all curl options that allow reading from a file or writing to a file, also have the ability to select doing it to stdout or from stdin.

+Following that style of what unix command line tools worked, it was also never any question about that it should support multiple URLs on the command line.

-## Communication
+## Project communication

-cURL is a an open source project consisting of voluntary members from all over the world.
-To make this work, communication and openness is key.
+cURL is a an open source project consisting of voluntary members from all over the world, living and working in a large amount of the world's time zones.
+To make such a setup actually work, communication and openness is key.
 We keep all communication public and we use open communication channels.
 Most discussions are held on mailing lists, we use bug trackers where all issues are discussed and handled with full insight for everyone who cares to look.

 It is important to realize that we're all jointly taking care of the project, we fix problems and we add features.
-Sometimes a regular contributer grows bored and fades away, sometimes a new eager contributer steps out from the shadows and start helping out more.
+Sometimes a regular contributor grows bored and fades away, sometimes a new eager contributor steps out from the shadows and start helping out more.
 To keep this ship going forward as good as possible it is important that we maintain open discussions and that's one of the reasons why we frown upon users who take discussions privately or try to